co1acraftalt/dind/README.md

 > [!CAUTION]
 > This repository should be used for testing purposes only. <br>
-> I am not responsible for any data loss.
+> I am not responsible for any issues such as data loss.

 ## Usage